 Voron Zero is very small.
 The build plate is just 12 x 12 cm and you may wonder why building a printer with such a small print volume.
 For my printing usage the advantages are clear:

 - this will make an excellent secondary printer for smaller parts

 - it is a high-speed, precision CoreXY machine

 - the design is simplified – no need for an ABL for example for this small bed

 - energy efficient printer – power consumption is only 150W

 TBH, in the beginning, I thought I’ll use it occasionally as a backup machine.
 Truth is today it is my most used printer.
 It is just astonishing how many parts I was printing before on a 1KW machine, fit in the Voron0.

 Voron0 – hardware, software, sourcing

 V0.1 is the first major update of the initial Voron0 3d printer.
-It adds a direct printhead (called Afterburner Mini) and a more stable Z-axis stepper motor with integrated leadscrew.
+It adds a direct printhead (called Afterburner Mini) and a more stable Z-axis stepper motor with an integrated lead screw.
 The heated bed is now relying on a 24 V silicone heater (the initial version had mains supplied 110/220 V heater through a Solid State Relay).
-This simplifies a lot the wiring, by eliminating the SSR.
+This simplifies a lot of the wiring, by eliminating the SSR.